Docs

 - Audit score - does the weighted 0-100 number change?

-- Title and description — text, pixel-width, rewrite-likelihood signal.
+- Title and description - text and length.

-- Canonical — points elsewhere?
+- Canonical - points elsewhere now?
 Now a chain?

-- JSON-LD — schema type changed, required property dropped, content cross-check mismatch surfaced.
+- JSON-LD - schema type changed, required property dropped.

-- AI crawler row — robots.txt changed for any of the 11 monitored AI bots.
+- AI crawler row - robots.txt rules changed for any monitored AI bot.

 - Sitemap presence - URL added to or removed from sitemap.xml.